 Barton Springs Pool contains two principal infrastructure elements that address creek flow from Barton Creek.
 These elements are known as ‘by-pass’ features.
 One is the 1940’s by-pass and the other is the more robust by-pass installed in 1975.
 The 1940’s by-pass was decommissioned after the completion of the 1975 by-pass, but the original infrastructure remains in the pool.
 Due to decades of flood events impacting the flow of Barton Creek, the 1940’s by-pass infrastructure has been continually undermined.
-The project will seek to remove/demo the old by-pass due to safety and environmental concerns.
-This project is in the procurement phase.
-District 5 and 8
+The project will seek to remove the old by-pass due to safety and environmental concerns.
+This project is in the demolition planning phase.
+City Council Districts 5 and 8

 Background